 - 11,152 core technology patents were granted by the US

 - Involved in more than 360 standards bodies and more than 54,000 proposals to set industry standards

-- Front-runner in the race to 5G provides end-to-end 5G systems, including both wireless base stations and self-developed antennas and chips.
-This unique technological advantage enables the company to deliver best-performing, most-integrated, and energy-efficient 5G solutions in the industry.
+- The front-runner in the race to 5G provides end-to-end 5G systems, including both wireless base stations and self-developed antennas and chips.
+This unique technological advantage enables the company to deliver the best-performing, most-integrated, and energy-efficient 5G solutions in the industry.